 In the review and establishment of our compensation programs, we consider, among other factors, the anticipated accounting and tax implications to us and our executives.
-Section 162(m) of the Internal Revenue Code may impose a limit on the amount of compensation that we may deduct in any one year with respect to our Chief Executive Officer and each of our next three most highly compensated executive officers (other than the Chief Financial Officer), unless specific and detailed criteria are satisfied.
-Performance-based compensation, as defined in the Internal Revenue Code, is fully deductible if the programs are approved by shareholders and meet other requirements.
+Section 162(m) of the Internal Revenue Code imposes a limit on the amount of compensation that we may deduct in any one year with respect to our Named Executive Officers.
+The Tax Cuts and Jobs Act (the "Tax Act") generally eliminated the exception that allowed for the deductibility of certain performance-based compensation which was effective for certain compensation agreements entered into after November 2, 2017, for covered employees (as defined in the Tax Act).
 We will seek to maintain flexibility in compensating our executives in a manner designed to promote our corporate goals and therefore we have not adopted a policy requiring all compensation to be deductible.
-Our Committee will assess the impact of Section 162(m) on our compensation practices and determine what further action, if any, is appropriate.
-The Incentive Plan allows us to provide compensation that meets the deductibility requirements of Section 162(m).
-In addition, the Incentive Plan requires that, to the extent necessary to comply with Section 162(m), the maximum aggregate dollar amount that may be paid to any one executive during any calendar year under any type of performance award (including restricted stock units and annual incentive) is \$5,000,000.
+The Committee will continue to evaluate, what if any, changes should be made to its compensation programs regarding the deductibility of compensation.